RajaRehman054/portal/VERCEL_DEPLOYMENT.md

 ### A. Connect to Vercel
 1. Go to [Vercel.com](https://vercel.com/)
-2. Sign up/Login with GitHub
+2. Sign up/Login with GitHub a
 3. Click **"New Project"**
 4. Import your GitHub repository
 5. Select the `job_portal` repository